The Future of AI-Driven Software Engineering: AI-Driven Software Engineering

 \subsection{Software Development and Testing}

 We envision that software development and testing will be intertwined, as automated testing should be conducted to verify the correctness of the components generated by AI, as well as their seamless integration into the code base.
 Given a set of unimplemented requirements, AI will automatically generate and test the production code, after which humans and AI will collaborate to improve and verify it.

-\begin{custombox}{Software Development} The key research challenge will be to understand how effective prompt engineering can guide code generation, particularly when aiming for seamless integration into the code base while matching the design and technologies.
-Indeed, requirements might be too high level, and it remains a challenge how to decompose high-level requirements into low-level implementation details. \end{custombox}
+Indeed, AI is already being used to automatically generate code and its associated tests, for example GitHub's Copilot.
+However, we envision several ways AI code generation will evolve.

+\textbf{Ensuring high quality code:} First, it is important that AI-generated code is correct (behaves as expected).
+Code generated by existing LLMs is not always correct~\cite{nguyen2022empirical}.
+We envision significant improvements in the correctness of AI-generated code, particularly as systems learn from the selections and refinements of generated code made by software engineers.
+Thus, it is also important that code generated is understandable while humans remain in the loop.
+There is a risk, as more AI generated code is integrated into software systems and is fed back into training data for future code generation, that understandability will be reduced.

+Other quality attributes like reliability, security, scalability, and performance will also be important as more code is generated by AI.
+This can be particularly challenging given that there will be large variations in the training data when it comes to these attributes.
+For example, research has found that AI generated code is often insecure, but can be improved by effective prompt engineering~\cite{goetz2024you}.
+Thus, more work is needed to ensure these quality attributes are considered in AI code generation models and good prompt engineering will continue to be important.
+Education in software engineering will need to integrate prompt engineering into the curriculum.

+\textbf{AI-Assisted updates:} It is well known that software requirements continuously change.
+Changes can occur for many reasons, including changing user needs, changing environments, or new regulations.
+The complexity of evolving software to keep up with these changes was recognised decades ago by Lehman~\cite{lehman1996laws}.
+Agile processes and methods have been created to enable software teams to better respond to these continuous changes~\cite{williams2003agile}.
+We envision that, as requirements change, AI can also automatically validate the new requirements (as described in the previous section) and generate changes to the associated code and tests.
+A challenge here is that requirements might be too high level, and it is difficult to decompose high-level requirements into low-level implementation details.
+However, we believe that as AI advances, we will move further in this direction.

+By producing corresponding tests, the requirements can be automatically verified to ensure the system fulfills the changed or added requirements.
+This brings promise of more advanced end-user software engineering~\cite{burnett2004end}, where users of software systems can work together with AI systems to specify changes.
+This could enable more customised and personalised software systems.
+This is enabled through the advancements we described in previous sections, particularly the ability for AI to validate requirements and produce prototype sketches.
+With these, stakeholders and users without technical expertise can continuously refine their requests until the desired prototypes are obtained.
+Automated code and test generation could then proceed to enable these personalisations.
+However, this also brings maintenance challenges, which we discuss further in the next section.